What is the server location? Why is it important?

 What is a server location?

-Server location is the physical geographic location of the server where your website is hosted.
+Your website server location is the physical geographic place where the server hosting your website is kept.
 A server is a machine that stores your website’s files and delivers them whenever someone accesses your site.
-These servers are placed inside data centers located in specific regions like Europe, the USA, and more.
+These servers are placed inside data centers in specific regions like Europe, the USA, and more.
 The location of this server determines how far website data must travel to reach users.

 How does a server location work?